Revi-Studios/Markdown-Note-Editor/README.md

 # Markdown Notes

+This project is/was supposed to be a minimal, leight weight and easy to use note taking web app inspired by [Obsidians](https://obsidian.md/) realtime one editor markdown editor.

 ## How does it work?:

 > [!Tip]
-> If you can check out the hosted [released version](https://revi-studios.github.io/Markdown-Note-Editor/)
+> There is a hosted [released version](https://revi-studios.github.io/Markdown-Note-Editor/)

 **Features:**